-For further infocall Mitch 4487 MORTANT open to juniors and seniors contact students must also attend DONT FORGET: other mandatory meetings - Sat., Feb.
-24, 10 am

-Indiana convict requests 'death appeal' withdrawal

-MONTGOMERY, Ala.
-[AP] - A 29-year-old Indiana parolee and convicted slayer who said he wants to die, but agreed nevertheless to appeal his death sentence, is now asking his lawyer to drop the appeal, the attorney disclosed yesterday.
+Indiana convict requests 'death appeal' withdrawal MONTGOMERY, Ala.
+[AP] - A 29-year-old Indiana parolee and convicted slayer who said he wants to die, but agreed never-theless to appeal his death sentence, is now asking his lawyer to drop the appeal, the attorney disclosed yesterday.
 John Carroll of the Southern Poverty Law Center said the condemned man, John Louis Evans III, asked him to dismiss the appeal now pending before the U.S. Supreme Court and also to refrain from any other legal action on his behalf.
 Carroll said he forwarded the request to the court but asked at the same time "for guidance."
-He said he has not heard from the court.

-The attorney said he thought there might be ethical problems He said it amounts to a detense attorney asking for a "meritorious" appeal to be withdrawn could face charges which could make the attorney an "instrument of death."
+He said he has not heard from the The attorney said he thought there might be ethical problems He said it amounts to a detense attorney asking for a "meritorious" appeal to be withdrawn which could make the attorney an instrument of death.

-Marine POW

 At the same time, he said, a lawyer has an obligation to represent his client in the manner in which the client wants to be presented.
 The appeal not only seeks to spare Evans' life but also challenges Alabama's death sentence law.

-Even in agreeing initially to the

-'...instrument of death?

-appeal, Evans, whose home is in Beaumont, Tex., still said he wanted to die rather than serve a life sentence.

-But he said he was willing to contest the death sentence as a possible means of forcing the state to abandon the electric chair and choose another method of execution.

-First the Alabama Court of Criminal Appeals and then the state Supreme Court upheld Evans' conviction, and he was scheduled to die last Aug.
+Even in agreeing initially to the ...instrument of death...' appeal, Evans, whose home is in Beaumont, Tex., still said he wanted to die rather than serve a But he said he was willing to contest the death sentence as a possible means of forcing the state to abandon the electric chair and choose another method of First the Alabama Court of Criminal Appeals and then the state Supreme Court upheld Evans' conviction, and he was scheduled to die last Aug.
 4. But he was given a stay of execution pending a decision by the U.S. Supreme Court.

-The Texan was convicted in April 1977 along with a codefendant, Wayne Ritter, also a parolee from an Indiana prison, of killing a Mobile pawn shop owner, Eddie Nasser.
+The Texan was convicted in April 1977 along with a co-defendant, Wayne Ritter, also a parolee from an Indiana prison, of killing a Mobile pawn shop owner, Eddie Nasser.
 The slaying occurred while Evans and Ritter were on a month-long crime spree.
 Ritter also got the death sentence and he, too, has said he wants to die.
 His sentence is on appeal before the state Supreme Court, which is automatic under Alabama Law.

 Another snowplow victim!!
-[Photo by Bob Gill]
+[Photo by Bob Gill] Marine POW could face charges upon return to US ADAMS, Ind.

-ADAMS, Ind.
 [AP] - Linda Garwood hasn't seen her brother since he left for Vietnam 14 years ago, but she says if he's coming home just to sit in prison, he shouldn't come home at all.

-'He's been in prison long enough," the 19-year-old sister of U.S. Marine Pfc.
+"He's been in prison long enough," the 19-year-old sister of U.S. Marine Pfc.
 Robert Russell Garwood said yesterday.
 "I don't think he should come home and face jail.
 I wouldn't."
 Garwood, 33, of Greensburg, Ind., was captured in South Vietnam in 1965.
 The State Department, quoting other prisoners of war, said Garwood remained in Communist hands voluntarily.
-A report from an unidentified foreign traveler indicated that Garwood, who has not been seen him was when he came home on since his capture, wants to come leave after he joined up.
-He home, the State Department said threw me up in the air and kissed Wednesday.
+A report from an unidentified foreign traveler indicated that Garwood, who has not been seen since his capture, wants to come home, the State Department said Wednesday.
 U.S. Kep.
-G.V. ' 'Sonny'' Montgomery, D-Miss., said a ' special House committee that he chaired in the last Congress had information that Garwood was a what might turn out to be a false defector who led North Vietnamese units against American patrols and harassed American it pretty hard. prisoners. back," Montgomery said at a just somebody using his tags," news conference.
-"He should be she said, adding, "But I think it's but in jail.'
+G.V.
+"Sonny" Montgomery, D-Miss., said a special House committee that he chaired in the last Congress had information that Garwood was a defector who led North Vietnamese units against American patrols and harassed American "Let's hope he does come back," Montgomery said at a new icidit." but in jail.